 Enter criminal carders.
 The masterminds behind carding attacks, carders use bots to test small purchases with stolen card numbers on e-commerce sites.
 If the purchase goes through, the card is validated and can be resold for a higher price (sometimes up to $45) on the dark web.
 Validated cards can be used to purchase electronics or gift cards, which are also resold for profit.
 Carding allows cybercriminals to mass verify millions of stolen credit cards and generate a list of valid credit cards in no time.

-Carding attacks have increased 111.6% YoY and are expected to cost businesses $130 billion by 2023.
+Carding attacks have increased 134% YoY and cost businesses nearly $10 billion each year.
+It is estimated that fraudsters already have the information they need to make a purchase from more than 80% of the credit cards in existence.
 Retailers typically see spikes in the days leading up to major sales events — Black Friday/Cyber Monday, Amazon Prime Day, hot sneaker drops or NFT releases — likely because fraudsters try to validate cards in advance so they are ready for use during big shopping days.

 Business Impact of Carding